 Next is how magnesium affects your body directly.

 Chances are you don’t have enough magnesium in your body.
 The National Institute for Health estimates that 80% of Americans are magnesium deficient.

 Which is a big deal when you consider that magnesium is essential for over 300 bodily processes…many of which are connected to regulating blood sugar.
 In fact, when you’ve got elevated blood sugar your body actually excretes more magnesium through urination.

-Which is why you want to get magnesium into your body to help drive blood sugar levels down.
+Which is why you want to get magnesium into your body to help keep blood sugar levels balanced.

 I started carrying a magnesium salt on our store for this very purpose.
 You can get it here.